 Ma added the previous night’s skimmed milk to the cooled milk from the morning milking and put it on the stove to heat.
 A bit of rennet inside a cloth is soaked in warm water.
 Once the milk is warm, she squeezes all of the water out of the rennet in the cloth.
 She adds the rennet water to the milk and stirs it well.
 The milk mixture is left in a warm place by the stove until it thickens to a quivering mass.

 The mass was cut with a long knife into cubes.
 The cubes were allowed to sit until the curb separated from the whey.
 The curds and whey were placed in a cloth and allowed to drain.
 When all of the whey was drained, the curds were placed in a pan and salted.
 The curds were then placed in the cheese hoop to be pressed.

 Once all the whey had been pressed out, Ma trimmed the cheese, put a tight cloth around it, and buttered it.
 Each day, she wiped the cheese with a wet cloth and rubbed it with butter until the cheese was ripe and had a hard rind on it. – Laura Ingalls Wilder

-Well..that’s how you make cheese to this day, albeit with a lot more convenience and modern apparatus.
+And that’s how you make cheese to this day, albeit with a lot more convenience, electricity, modern appliances, and better clothes.

-So I made the cheese using goat’s milk, buttermilk (which actually contains the Mesophilic stuff, a little fact alerted to me by a reader, but I just felt better using buttermilk – it’s a mind thing) and a rennet tablet crushed with some water.
+So I made the cheese using goats’ milk, buttermilk (which actually contains the Mesophilic stuff, a little fact alerted to me by a reader, but I just felt better using buttermilk; it’s a mind issue) and a rennet tablet crushed with some water.
 It turned out fantastic.
 I wanted to blow this whole post off and eat it all with a spoon.